Macroeconomics: Inflation and deflation

 Changes in the ten-year moving averages of price level and growth in money supply (using the measure of M2, the supply of hard currency and money held in most types of bank accounts) in the US from 1880 to 2016.
 Over the long run, the two series show a clear positive correlation.

 A general price increase across the entire economy is called inflation.
 When prices decrease, there is deflation.
 Economists measure these changes in prices with price indexes.
-Inflation will increase when an economy becomes overheated and grows too quickly.
-Similarly, a declining economy can lead to decreasing inflation and even in some cases deflation.
+Inflation will rise when an economy overheats and grows too quickly.
+Similarly, a declining economy can lead to decreasing inflation and, in some cases, deflation.

-Central bankers conducting monetary policy usually have as a main priority to avoid too high inflation, typically by adjusting interest rates.
-High inflation as well as deflation can lead to increased uncertainty and other negative consequences, in particular when the inflation (or deflation) is unexpected.
-Consequently, most central banks aim for a positive, but stable and not very high inflation level.

-Changes in the inflation level may be the result of several factors.
+Changes in the inflation rate may result from several factors.
 Too much aggregate demand in the economy will cause an overheating, raising inflation rates via the Phillips curve because of a tight labor market leading to large wage increases which will be transmitted to increases in the price of the products of employers.
 Too little aggregate demand will have the opposite effect of creating more unemployment and lower wages, thereby decreasing inflation.
-Aggregate supply shocks will also affect inflation, e.g. the oil crises of the 1970s and the 2021–2023 global energy crisis.
+Aggregate supply shocks will also affect inflation, e.g., the oil crises of the 1970s and the 2021–2023 global energy crisis.
 Changes in inflation may also impact the formation of inflation expectations, creating a self-fulfilling inflationary or deflationary spiral.

 The monetarist quantity theory of money holds that changes in the price level are directly caused by changes in the money supply.
+Central bankers conducting monetary policy usually have as a main priority to avoid too high inflation, typically by adjusting interest rates.
+High inflation, as well as deflation, can lead to increased uncertainty and other negative consequences, particularly when inflation (or deflation) is unexpected.
+Consequently, most central banks aim for a positive, but stable and not very high inflation level.

 Whereas there is empirical evidence that there is a long-run positive correlation between the growth rate of the money stock and the rate of inflation, the quantity theory has proved unreliable in the short- and medium-run time horizon relevant to monetary policy and is abandoned as a practical guideline by most central banks today.